fretbuzz/mimir_snakemake_t2/README.md

 python ./experimental_coordiantor/wordpress_setup/ --autoscale_p
 </code></pre>

-Note: this might NOT work, in which case you'd have to default to the previous list of commands
+Note: this might NOT work, in which case you'd have to default to the following manual deployment

 Option 2: Deploy manually:
 <pre><code>